i3arnon/i3arnon.github.io/_posts/2015-07-02-task-run-long-running.md

 However that hides the actual issue which is:

-# Task.Run with TaskCreationOptions.LongRunning doesn't make sense for async-await.
+# Task.Run with TaskCreationOptions.LongRunning doesn't make sense for async/await.

 The internal implementation creates a new dedicated thread when you use `TaskCreationOptions.LongRunning`.
 Here's the code for [`ThreadPoolTaskScheduler.QueueTask`](http://referencesource.microsoft.com/#mscorlib/system/threading/Tasks/ThreadPoolTaskScheduler.cs,55):